Siuan McGahan logo

 Before finalizing designs, I conducted a round of reviews with stakeholders, engineering and product management.
 This led to a few more alterations:

-• The client wanted to use the Financial Futures logo.
+2. The client wanted to use the Financial Futures logo, instead of the custom MomM logo.

 The Fun